 The Light-Side Exile in the sequel, despite the revelation about the source of their abilities.

-Dragon Age: Origins is notable as an exception, while there are usually 'right' options (getting Zathrian to let go of his hate and release the werewolves from their curse, destroying the Anvil of the Void and allowing Caridin to depart from his doomed existence, going out of your way to ensure that Eamon, Connor, and Isolde all survive), almost every choice is in the grey area and many seemingly 'right' decisions (backing the honest, honorable dwarven lord over the fratricidal tyrant of a Prince, helping a dwarven girl go off to study on the surface) have far-reaching and negative consequences ( destroying dwarven civilization, setting the stage for a Chantry crusade against the dwarves).
+Dragon Age: Origins is notable as an exception, while there are usually 'right' options (getting Zathrian to let go of his hate and release the werewolves from their curse, destroying the Anvil of the Void and allowing Caridin to depart from his doomed existence, going out of your way to ensure that Eamon, Connor, and Isolde all survive), almost every choice is in the grey area and many seemingly 'right' decisions (backing the honest, honorable dwarven lord over the fratricidal tyrant of a Prince, helping a dwarven convert set up a Chantry in Orzammar) have far-reaching and negative consequences ( destroying dwarven civilization, setting the stage for a Chantry crusade against the dwarves).

 One of the saddest parts of Dragon Age II is no matter how much of a hero Hawke becomes, he/she still loses his/her family, tears Kirkwall apart twice, and sets the stage for Thedas' first world war.